orthcon/ConRec/README.md

 3. Load the package APCI by the Maple command with(APCI);

-4. Download the file and put it in a certain directory, say for example, "d:/maplepkg/" and load the package by the Maple command read "d:/maplepkg/";
+4. Download the file ConRec.mple and put it in a certain directory, say for example, "d:/maplepkg/" and load the package by the Maple command read "d:/maplepkg/ConRec.mpl";

 5. Now you can use the commands of the package.
-For examples, see the file.
+For examples, see the file "examples.mw".